Rating: | 7.9 / 10 |

 One of the drawbacks with the standard Chair Zero is the lower backrest which its a way of reducing the weight and bulk and this is the biggest difference with this chair being a high backed version which provides an extra degree of support so if you are a taller hiker you will appreciate this.
 Comfort wise I found it to be quite good even after an extended period of sitting and reading with the additional high in the backrest just allows you to really relax and feel supported at the same time.

-As a hiker who is trying to strip weight out of my pack the Helinox Chair Zero High Back I unlikely to every make it into my hiking kit however as someone who also goes car camping on a regular basis I find this lightweight chair to be both lighter in weight and bulk and much more comfortable than my heavier and bulkier ‘camp chairs’ and this its where I see this chair coming in handy.
+As a hiker who is trying to strip weight out of my pack the Helinox Chair Zero High Back is unlikely to ever make it into my hiking kit however as someone who also goes car camping on a regular basis I find this lightweight chair to be both lighter in weight and bulk and much more comfortable than my heavier and bulkier ‘camp chairs’ and this its where I see this chair coming in handy.

 Chair Zero packed up